andy-twosticks/nebulous_stomp/md/nebulous_3.md

 * New Request class containing the Q&A logic from NebRequest: accepts a Message on creation;
   returns another Message for the response.
 Should allow injection via attr_writer for testing.
-  Maybe we don't need a RequestNull?
+  Maybe we don't need a RequestNull? *bamf*

 * New Listener class wraps StompHandler for the request-response use-case: accepts a queue (or a target) when created; consume_messages method yields each message from the queue, consuming it;